 - Participative - This leader works with his/her followers, considering their ideas and listening to them.

-- Supportive - This leader come alongside his/her followers showing care and concern for the their needs and well being.
+- Supportive - This leader comes alongside his/her followers, showing care and concern for their needs and well-being.

-Each of these styles can be effective or ineffective depending on the situation and on the abilities and needs of followers.
-According to House, leaders do have the ability to change styles and leaders should attempt to change to best serve their followers.
+Each of these styles can be effective or ineffective depending on the situation and the abilities and needs of followers.
+According to House, leaders do have the ability to change styles, and leaders should attempt to change to best serve their followers.

 For more information on the Path-Goal theory, check out these articles on Wikipedia and E-How: